ldionne/mpl11/README.md

 Available [here](http://ldionne.github.io/mpl11).

-## Testing
+## Compiling the tests and examples
-To compile the tests, you will also need to have CMake installed.
-If this is the case, you can go to the root of the project and do:
+To do this, you will also need to have CMake installed.
+If this is the case, you can go to the root of the project and issue:

     $ mkdir build
     $ cd build
     $ cmake ..
     $ make unit     # Compiles the tests.
 All tests are compile-time only.
+    $ make example  # Compiles the examples.
+    $ make          # Compiles the tests and the examples.